Have you ever had a Pension Transfer with General Portfolio?

 You could be owed £1,000s in compensation if General Portfolio mis-sold your Pension Transfer.

 Many customers were informed by General Portfolio to transfer their pension benefits from a work based pension to a private pension.
 In most cases these pensions would not provide any additional benefits, General Portfolio did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as General Portfolio promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of General Portfolio.

 Were you mis-informed by General Portfolio about Transferring your pension?

-You may have been mis-sold your Pension Transfer by General Portfolio if any of the following comments are relevant to you:
+You may have been mis-sold your Pension Transfer by General Portfolio if any of the following reasons for complaint are relevant to you:

 - I was encouraged or mis-informed by General Portfolio to transfer my workplace pension regardless of it not being in my best interest.

 - I was not advised or given information by General Portfolio about how my new pension plan would perform and work compared to my workplace pension plan.

 - When I changed jobs my new employer encouraged/advised me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.

 - I was not informed or informed by General Portfolio that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.